St. Mary's Church (Wappingers Falls, New York): School

-The first St. Mary's school was built in 1893.
-It was located where the present gymnasium now stands.
-It was staffed by the Sisters of Charity.
+The first St. Mary's School was built in 1893.
+It was located where the present gymnasium now stands and was staffed by the Sisters of Charity.

 A new seventeen classroom school building was opened in 1956 and dedicated by Cardinal Spellman.
-By the mid-2000's the sisters were no longer actively involved in teaching in the school.
+By the mid-2000s the sisters were no longer actively involved in teaching in the school.
 In 2013, the Archdiocese's Regional School system took over the running and financing of the school.
-Dwindling enrollment and rising costs led to the Archdiocese's decision to close the school in February 2019.
+Declining enrollment and rising costs led to the Archdiocese's decision to close the school in June 2019.

+In 2023, the school reopened, with enrolling students in Pre-K, kindergarten and one class at the elementary level.

 Cemetery

 The parish cemetery is the resting place for the mortal remains of many parishioners including baseball slugger, Dan Brouthers, and Christopher Lynch, a Union soldier who died October 31, 1861, due to wounds incurred at the Battle of Antietam.
 Father Joseph Gilmore, once a parishioner of St. Mary's, is also buried, there, having become the first priest from New York to die in World War II (at Anzio).